What Makes Position Zero Special? A Mechanistic Study of Position Zero Attention Sinks in LLMs: How LLMs Sink the Position-Zero Token

-Intuitively, under the causal constraint, uniform averaging induces an inherent asymmetry between position zero and all later positions.
-Tokens at all later positions aggregate diverse context vectors, which reduces the consistency of any shared directional component in their attention outputs.
-In contrast, position zero has access only to itself, so its attention output remains unmixed and preserves its direction more reliably.
-This asymmetry provides a clean signal that subsequent MLP sublayers can gate and amplify, eventually producing a stable P0 representation and the corresponding sink pattern.
+The mechanism underlying this asymmetry is the causal attention mask.
+Under causal masking, all positions other than zero aggregate diverse context vectors, which reduces the consistency of any shared directional component in their attention outputs.
+Position zero, by contrast, attends only to itself, so its attention output remains unmixed and preserves its direction more reliably across inputs.
+This clean signal is what subsequent MLP sublayers can detect and amplify, ultimately producing the stable P0 representation and the corresponding sink pattern.